Progressive rock: Reception

 These aspirations towards high culture reflect progressive rock's origins as a music created largely by upper- and middle-class, white-collar, college-educated males from Southern England.
 The music never reflected the concerns of or was embraced by working-class listeners, except in the US, where listeners appreciated the musicians' virtuosity.
 Progressive rock's exotic, literary topics were considered particularly irrelevant to British youth during the late 1970s, when the nation suffered from a poor economy and frequent strikes and shortages.
 Even King Crimson leader Robert Fripp dismissed progressive rock lyrics as "the philosophical meanderings of some English half-wit who is circumnavigating some inessential point of experience in his life".
 Bands whose darker lyrics avoided utopianism, such as King Crimson, Pink Floyd and Van der Graaf Generator, experienced less critical disfavour.

-"I wasn't a big fan of most of what you'd call progressive rock", remarked Floyd guitarist David Gilmour.
-"I'm like Groucho Marx: I don't want to belong to any club that would have me for a member."
+In 2002, Pink Floyd guitarist David Gilmour said, "I wasn't a big fan of most of what you'd call progressive rock.
+I'm like Groucho Marx: I don't want to belong to any club that would have me for a member."
+In 2014, Peter Gabriel remarked, "Despite prog probably being the most derided musical genre of all time there were—as today—a lot of extraordinary musicians trying to break down the barriers to reject the rules of music.
+It was genuinely pioneering at the time.
+We didn't always get it right, but when it did work we could move people and get some magic happening.
+I see it all as a very healthy part of growing up."

 Ian Anderson, the frontman of Jethro Tull, commented:

 I still like the original term that comes from 1969: progressive rock – but that was with a small "p" and a small "r".
-Prog Rock, on the other hand, has different connotations – of grandeur and pomposity ...
-Some of it was a little bit overblown, but in the case of much of the music, it was absolutely spot on.While music fans for years have declared progressive rock to be dead, the scene is still active with many sub-genres.
+Prog Rock, on the other hand, has different connotations – of grandeur and pomposity [...]
+I think looking back on it that most of it was a pretty good experience for musicians and listeners alike.
+Some of it was a little bit overblown, but in the case of much of the music, it was absolutely spot on.

+While music fans for years have declared progressive rock to be dead, the scene is still active with many sub-genres.